just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Unit-Overview.rst

     &lt;li&gt;&lt;b&gt;Programming:&lt;/b&gt; The programming in this unit focuses mainly on App Inventor&#39;s graphics features.

-    &lt;p&gt;The  &lt;i&gt;Paint Pot&lt;/i&gt; app, the App Inventor version of the classic finger painting program,  is presented in three parts.
-A basic Paint Pot  tutorial introduces App Inventor&#39;s &lt;i&gt;Canvas&lt;/i&gt; component and some of its drawing and painting commands as well as introduces the concept of a &lt;i&gt;global <span class="hover vocab yui-wk-div" data-id='variable'>variable</span>&lt;/i&gt; and the programming technique of &lt;i&gt;incrementing a <span class="hover vocab yui-wk-div" data-id='variable'>variable</span>&lt;/i&gt;.
+    &lt;p&gt;The  &lt;i&gt;Paint Pot&lt;/i&gt; app, the MIT App Inventor version of the classic finger painting program,  is presented in three parts.
+A basic Paint Pot  tutorial introduces MIT App Inventor&#39;s &lt;i&gt;Canvas&lt;/i&gt; component and some of its drawing and painting commands as well as introduces the concept of a &lt;i&gt;global <span class="hover vocab yui-wk-div" data-id='variable'>variable</span>&lt;/i&gt; and the programming technique of &lt;i&gt;incrementing a <span class="hover vocab yui-wk-div" data-id='variable'>variable</span>&lt;/i&gt;.
     This tutorial is also followed by creative exercises.
 Later in the unit, images will be used with the Canvas and saved using &lt;i&gt;persistent&lt;/i&gt; data.

     &lt;/p&gt;&lt;p&gt;Two additional programming lessons, the &lt;i&gt;Map Tour Tutorial &lt;/i&gt;and &lt;i&gt;Map Tour with <span class="hover vocab yui-wk-div" data-id='GPS'>GPS</span> and TInyDB,&amp;nbsp;&lt;/i&gt;introduce a technique
-    for accessing other apps from within App Inventor.
+    for accessing other apps from within MIT App Inventor.
 In this example, we learn how to access and control Google Maps from within a mobile app.